Rick-Lang/rickroll-lang/doc.md

 ```
 python3 RickRoll.py [Source Code File Name] --time
 ```
-Generate and play an audio from .rickroll (This feature probably will fail becauese it is quite new)
+Generate and play an audio from .rickroll (This feature is quite new)
 ```
 python3 RickRoll.py [Source Code File Name] --audio
 ```